dhicks6345789/web-console/README.md

 # Web Console
 Provides a simple web interface for command-line applications - quickly publish your Python / Go / Bash / Batch / Powershell / etc script as a basic web app.
-Turns STDOUT / STDERR into formatted text, alerts and progress indicators (interface written using Bootstrap and JQuery).
-Simply runs any command-line based script or executable.
+Turns STDOUT / STDERR into formatted text, alerts and progress indicators (interface written using Bootstrap 5 and JQuery) - simply runs any command-line based script or executable.

 Cross-platform (written in Go), binaries are available for Windows, Linux (including Raspberry Pi) and MacOS.
-The install process includes optional setup as a service / deamon on each platform (uses [NSSM](https://nssm.cc/) on Windows), plus the installer includes setup for [tunnelto.dev](https://tunnelto.dev/) to provide a secure connection through a firewall and a handy subdomain to point a browser at if needed.
+The install process includes optional setup as a service / deamon on each platform (uses [NSSM](https://nssm.cc/) on Windows), plus the installer includes setup for the cross-platform [tunnelto.dev](https://tunnelto.dev/) service to provide an HTTPS-secured connection through a firewall and a handy subdomain to point a browser at if needed.
+Web Console is self-contained, it can be used from a local web browser as a user interface for a stand-alone system if wished.

+As well as providing a user interface, Web Console also provides a simple REST API, providing a webhook URLs for for services such as [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/) or letting you trigger tasks from remote systems with command-line tools like curl.

-Coming in verswion 2: Python (Flask) version also available to run on (for instance) [PythonAnywhere](https://www.pythonanywhere.com/).
+Coming in verswion 2:
+* Python (Flask) implementation to run on (for instance) [PythonAnywhere](https://www.pythonanywhere.com/).

-Simple API, handles authentication (without using cookies), provides a mechanism for third-parties to handle authorisation.
-Can be used to provide webhook URIs for your scripts for services such as [IFTTT](https://ifttt.com/) and [Zapier](https://zapier.com/).
+* Additions to the API to provide a mechanism for third-parties to handle authorisation.

 ## Live Demo